11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 Health: (Sleep tracking specifics)

-Amazfit uses its BioTracker optical stack for continuous heart rate, blood-oxygen monitoring, and breathing-rate estimation.
+Amazfit uses its BioTracker optical stack for continuous heart rate and blood oxygen monitoring, as well as breathing rate estimation.

-The Bip 6 combines these signals with motion to estimate sleep stages and breathing events; reviewers found Bip 6 sleep staging to be surprisingly close to higher-end trackers in several tests, making it a strong budget option for nightly monitoring.
+The Bip 6 combines these signals with motion data to estimate sleep stages and breathing events; reviewers found its sleep staging surprisingly close to that of higher-end trackers in several tests, making it a strong budget option for nightly monitoring.

 Expect clean sleep graphs, overnight SpO₂ trends, and a Sleep Score that flags poor nights — then use the Zepp app to track patterns over weeks.